rackerlabs/support-how-to/content/cloud-backup/cloud-backup-faq.md

 previous versions of your files (up to the limits specified in your data retention settings).

-See our section on [Scheduling and De-duplication](/how-to/rackspace-cloud-backup-backup-actions-0#configurebackup) in the RCBU Getting Started Guide.
+See the section on [Scheduling and De-duplication](/how-to/rackspace-cloud-backup-backup-actions-0#configurebackup) in the list of Cloud Backup actions.

 #### Can I use Rackspace Cloud Backup on my server?